Moderna halts patent fight over coronavirus vaccine with federal government

 “The Company would like to avoid any distraction to the important public-private efforts ongoing to address emerging SARS-CoV-2 variants, including Omicron,” Moderna said in a statement on Friday night shared with The Washington Post.
 Moderna also said it filed a continuation that will allow it to pursue discussions about the patent at a later date.

-Moderna first informed the NIH of its plan to drop the patent application at a Dec.
+Moderna first informed NIH of its plan to drop the patent application at a Dec.
 10 meeting, a Moderna spokesperson said.

 NIH did not respond to requests for comment.
 Two administration officials on Friday night said they were still studying whether Moderna’s decision would enable the government to revise its global strategy.

-Celine Gounder, an infectious-disease doctor who advised Biden’s transition team on coronavirus, said she hoped Moderna’s decision would empower the White House to compel the company to share its technology — particularly given the need for additional shots to fight virus variants like omicron.
+Celine Gounder, an infectious-disease doctor who advised Biden’s transition team on the coronavirus, said she hoped Moderna’s decision would empower the White House to compel the company to share its technology — particularly given the need for additional shots to fight virus variants like omicron.

 “It would make a huge difference if they’re willing to do that, where there is some sharing of vaccine manufacturing, recipes and know-how … that really could lead to establishment of regional manufacturing capacity,” said Gounder.
 “We need to think about other ways to scale up manufacturing.”

-The White House has been at odds with Moderna over the vaccine maker’s broader strategy, with Biden officials privately adamant that the 11-year company — which had never turned a profit before the pandemic — owes its success to the U.S. government.
+The White House has been at odds with Moderna over the vaccine maker’s broader strategy, with Biden officials privately adamant that the 11-year-old company — which had never turned a profit before the pandemic — owes its success to the U.S. government.
 The company was staked with about $2.5 billion in federal funds to develop its vaccine last year, and has since received billions more to boost its manufacturing capacity.

-Moderna’s decision to back down on the patent application “reflects a realization that the federal government would stand up for the critical role its scientists and taxpayer money played in the invention,” Ameet Sarpatwari, a Harvard University professor who specializes in health care law, wrote in an email.
+Moderna’s decision to back down on the patent application “reflects a realization that the federal government would stand up for the critical role its scientists and taxpayer money played in the invention,” Ameet Sarpatwari, a Harvard University professor who specializes in health-care law, wrote in an email.

 Advocacy group Public Citizen, which first called attention to the patent dispute, framed Moderna’s decision as a qualified victory.